 No, there is a wide variety.
 Spiritual direction is practiced in many faith traditions, so it’s important to at least have a general idea of your preferred faith tradition when you seek out a spiritual director.

 The education programs available for spiritual directors also vary from state to state and country to country.
-The length and depth of training ranges from two-week programs to two-year intensive masters degrees.
+The length and depth of training ranges from two-week programs to three-year intensive master’s degrees.
 While proficiency and wisdom in spiritual direction are not necessarily related to education, this is something to take into prayerful consideration as you seek out a spiritual director.

 Certification is also a topic of discussion in the spiritual direction community.
 In Canada, the Canadian Council of Professional Certification (CCPC) sets standards and issues certifications for a Certified Spiritual Director (CSD).
 If you are interested in the requirements, you can click here to learn more.